 Applicants for freshman admission must meet certain high school coursework requirements.
 The transcript provides only some of that information.

 - Graduating under the recommended/advanced program: If you attend a public high school in Texas and you will graduate under the Recommended or Distinguished/Advanced High School Program, your transcript should include a notation that you will do so.

-- Exemption forms (for some students): Applicants who will not graduate from a Texas public high school under the Recommended or Distinguished Program must submit an exemption form along with an official transcript.
+- Exemption forms (for some students): Applicants who will not graduate from a Texas public high school under the Recommended or Distinguished Program must submit an exemption form along with a transcript.
 (Some students meet the requirements based on SAT or ACT scores.)